 – display a single surface that encloses all the biopolymer chains and HEM residues in model 1

 The representation of a surface model can be solid, mesh, or dot.
-See also: transparency
+This applies to surface models in general, including volume isosurfaces, and always applies to the entire model.
+See also: surface squaremesh, volume, transparency

 Surface operations apply to surface models in general, including volume isosurfaces.
-See also: volume operations
+See also: marker fromMesh, volume operations

 - area – surface area